-Linen & Laundry: Please bring your own sleeping bag and towels.
+Linen & Laundry: Please bring your sleeping bag and towels.
 The closest laundry facilities are in Dargaville, about 50km away.
-Small items can be washed in the sinks.
+You can wash small items in the sinks.

-Transport: If you do not have your own wheels we will pick you up in the closest town (Dargaville) on Mondays at 5:30pm.
+Transport: If you do not have your wheels we will pick you up in the closest town (Dargaville) on Mondays at 5:30 pm.
 This time is chosen to coincide with the arrival of the public bus from Whangarei.
 To get to Whangarei, you can use either Intercity or ‘Nakedbus’ departing from Auckland early in the morning.

-If you have your own transportation, we will meet you at the Trounson Kauri Park public car park Monday at 20:15.
-More detailed information about pick-up will be provided on confirmation of stay.
+If you have your transportation, we will meet you at the Trounson Kauri Park public car park Monday at 20:15.
+More detailed pick-up information will be provided upon confirmation of stay.

 - Accommodate up to 8 volunteers at any one time.